Ford Maverick Truck Prices, Specification, & Review 2022

-This time, the Maverick is a strong offering deserving of an Editors’ Choice honour.
-The Maverick rides on the same chassis as the Bronco Sport small crossover rather than sharing parts and components with the Ranger.
+This time, the Maverick is an impressive package worthy of an Editors’ Choice award.
+Instead of sharing parts and mechanicals with the Ranger, the Maverick rides on the same chassis as the Bronco Sport compact crossover.

-Ford also provides all-wheel drive, but only with the non-hybrid 2.0-liter turbocharged four-cylinder engine that is an optional feature.
+Ford also offers all-wheel drive, but only with the optional nonhybrid turbocharged 2.0-liter four-cylinder engine.

 Ford Maverick Truck